mjeammet/mjeammet/README.md

 **About me**

-- 🌱 I’m currently learning python, django and how to become a neat full-stack developer.
+- 🌱 I’m currently learning python, django and the ropes of full-stack development.
 Loving it !

 - 💼 Mostly looking for collaborations on small websites / apps / APIs.
 I'm new to this but I'm also a fast learner 💡